dzungchaos/AudioFilePlayerPlugin/README.md

 ##  Known Issues

 1. There is an inconsistent glitch with the playback of *.aif files which, at this point, has yet to be resolved.
-2. No Mac/Linux friendly version available yet.
+2. No Mac/Linux friendly build available yet.
+You should be able to clone this repo and create a build to suit your environment using Projucer, though.

 ## Roadmap (in no particular order)